 If you’re selected for verification, don’t assume you’re being accused of doing anything wrong.
 Students are selected at random by the Department of Education.
 All you need to do is provide the documentation our office asks for—and be sure to do so by the published deadline (see below), or you won’t be able to get financial aid prior to the payment deadline.
 To determine which documents are required, please log in to your BanWeb account and review your "Eligibility Requirements by Aid Year" within the Financial Aid section.
 When submitting any forms to the Financial Aid Office, be sure to include the student's UWG ID number on each page.

 Summer Semester - April 1

 If you used the Internal Revenue Service Data Retrieval Tool (IRS DRT) when filling out your FAFSA, and you have not changed any of the information retrieved, you will not have to verify that information.
-If you didn’t use the IRS DRT and you’re selected for verification, log back in at www.fafsa.gov to see whether you can use IRS DRT to fill in the relevant fields on your FAFSA. *UPDATE: The IRS Data Retrieval Tool has been temporarily disabled by the IRS on the 2017-2018 FAFSA.
-This is not currently an option on the 2017-2018 FAFSA and an IRS Tax Return Transcript will be required if you are selected for verification.* If not, the Financial Aid Office will require you to submit an IRS Tax Return Transcript as part of the verification process.
+If you didn’t use the IRS DRT and you’re selected for verification, log back in at www.fafsa.gov to see whether you can use IRS DRT to fill in the relevant fields on your FAFSA. *UPDATE: The IRS Data Retrieval Tool has been disabled by the IRS on the 2017-2018 FAFSA.
+This is not currently an option on the 2017-2018 FAFSA and an IRS Tax Return Transcript will be required if you are selected for verification for 2017-2018.* If not, the Financial Aid Office will require you to submit an IRS Tax Return Transcript as part of the verification process.
 You can find your tax transcript through the IRS’s Get Transcript service at www.irs.gov/transcript; detailed instructions linked below.
 Watch the video or view the example below if you have questions about requesting your IRS Tax Return Transcript.
 Please note that an IRS Tax Return Transcript is the only transcript type that can be acccepted.